nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **A**: Unique identifiers uniquely identify each session, activity and group separately.
 Once a unique identifier has been allocated, it will not be changed nor reused.

+**Q**: Is there any way I can mark a transaction that is shown using the `session /summary` command as paid?

+**A**: As of now, this functionality is not supported by our SplitLah.
+All functionality that SplitLah currently supports are documented in this user guide.
+You can find a summary of all available commands can be found in the [Command Summary](#command-summary) below.
+Stay tuned to future updates from us!

 <br>

 <hr>